Clear Answers to Medical Malpractice FAQs

 A: In medical malpractice cases, it is difficult to predict whether a case will settle or go to trial.
 Typically, such cases are rigorously defended by very capable defense lawyers.
 The best settlements come from being well-prepared for trial.
 Those cases that do settle usually settle as we get closer to the trial date once the expert witnesses for both sides have been identified and their depositions have been taken.

-For examples of some Josh Silverman's settlements, click here.
-Due to confidentiality agreements, I am unable to list most case settlements.
+You can view some of Josh Silverman's verdicts and settlements online.
+Due to confidentiality agreements, we are unable to list most case settlements.

 Q: What is a statute of limitation?